 Here are just few of the activities from the member's section:

 You can learn more about becoming a member here.

-The free membership printable this week is Apple Letter Cover for letter recognition and review.
-I printed the patterns on cardstock paper and cut them out.
-I then laminated them for durability.
+The free membership printable this week is Gingerbread Roll and Cover for early learning math skills and fine motor development.
+I printed the patterns on cardstock paper and then laminated them for durability.

-You can grab the patterns below the video for free until Tuesday September 14th ... after that date they will only be available in the member's section which is also where I have added apple fine motor dots.
-You can see a video of both the activities here.
+You can grab the patterns below the video of this activity for free until Wednesday December 22nd ... after that date they will only be available in the member's section which is also where I have added Gingerbread Letter and Number Tracing Mats.